 Optional A dash of Peppermint or Lemongrass for flavor

-Boil two 10 ounce cups of water; once the water is boiling, add everything except optional ingredients.
+Boil 30 ounces of water; once the water is boiling, add everything except optional ingredients.
 Boil for 3 to 5 minutes and then remove from heat and add in optional ingredients.
-Cover for 10 to 15 minutes, strain off herbs (be sure to squeeze/crush the juice out of elderberries, then sweeten with a little honey.
+Cover for 10 to 15 minutes, strain off herbs (be sure to squeeze/crush the juice out of elderberries, then sweeten with a little raw honey.

-If your throat hurts, crush garlic and add it into your tea while it is still steeping.
+If your throat hurts, crush 3 pieces of garlic and add it into your tea while it is still steeping.

-We enjoy this tea 1 to 3 times a day for up to a week when viral and bacterial infections go around.
+We enjoy this tea several times a day for up to a week when viral and bacterial infections are going around.